Using TfL Go for step-free journeys

 - See when the next buses at that stop are due to arrive

-- Tap on the step-free button to see step-free stations on the map
+- Tap on the step-free button to update the map to only show step-free stations

-- Activating step-free mode changes your journey planner preference to plan step-free to platform
+- Activating step-free mode changes your journey planner options so all journeys planned will be step-free to platform

 Step-free to train